Dak Bangla (film)

-Dak Bangla is a Bollywood horror film released in 1987.
-It was directed by Keshu Ramsay.
+Dak Bangla is a Bollywood horror film directed by Keshu Ramsay and produced by Reshma Ramsay released in 1987.

 Plot

 Ajay moves in with his wife Vaishali to a Dak Bangla as a manager and finds out that not only some bank robbers have invaded that place but also a Mummy walled in the dungeon with a dark past of kingdom era.
 By the time they broke the wall and try to reveal the secret, people start getting killed one-by-one by the Mummy.